(PHP 4, PHP 5)

 <?php

-function strpos_array($haystack$needles) {
+function strpos_array($haystack, $needles) {

-is_array($needles) ) {
+if ( is_array($needles) ) {

-$needles as $str) {
+foreach ($needles as $str) {

-is_array($str) ) {
+if ( is_array($str) ) {

 } else {